How criminal cases begin:Pleading guilty/not guilty,bail, and name suppression

 What happens when you first appear in court?

-Your name will be called, and you will have to stand up in the dock, unless the charge cannot result in imprisonment (for example, careless driving).
-If you do not have a lawyer to represent you, the charge against you will be read out and you will be asked whether you plead guilty or not guilty.
+Your name will be called out by the registrar, and you will have to stand up in the dock If the charge cannot result in a jail term (for example, careless driving) then you will stand beside the dock.
+If you don’t have a lawyer to represent you, the charge against you will be read out and you will be asked whether you plead guilty or not guilty.
 If you have a lawyer, your lawyer will usually tell the court what your plea is.

 What type of plea can I make?

 You can plead guilty or not guilty.
-If you are not ready to plead, you will be remanded without plea.
-This means that your case will be put off to a date in either two or three weeks so that you can get legal advice and decide what your plea will be.
+If you are not ready to enter a plea, your case will be put off to a date in either two or three weeks so that you can get legal advice and decide what your plea will be (“remanded without plea”).

 Note: If you have been charged with more than one offence, you can plead guilty or not guilty to each of the separate charges against you.